-Low levels of vitamin D are associated with mortality in older adultsOctober 2nd, 2012 in Health /
+Low levels of vitamin D are associated with mortality in older adultsOctober 2, 2012 in Medicine & Health / Health

 Low levels of vitamin D and high levels of parathyroid hormone are associated with increased mortality in African American and Caucasian older adults, according to a new study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology and Metabolism (JCEM).
 The study also indicates that the potential impact of remediating low vitamin D levels is greater in African Americans than Caucasians because vitamin D insufficiency is more common in African Americans.

 For the past several years, there has been considerable interest in the role vitamin D plays in improving health and preventing disease.
 Low levels of vitamin D have been directly associated with various forms of cancer and cardiovascular disease.
 Most studies regarding the health effects of low vitamin D levels have been conducted on persons of European origin, but the current study examines the relationship between vitamin D and mortality in blacks and whites.

 "We observed vitamin D insufficiency (defined as blood levels <20 ng/ml), in one third of our study participants.
 This was associated with nearly a 50 percent increase in the mortality rate in older adults," said Stephen B. Kritchevsky, PhD, Professor of Internal Medicine and Transitional Science at the Wake Forest School of Medicine, and lead researcher of this study.
 "Our findings suggest that low levels of vitamin D may be a substantial public health concern for our nation's older adults."